 How do I find a surrogate in Australia?

 So you’ve decided to explore surrogacy as an option to grow your family.
 You’ve done some google searches and are finding the information-overload a bit overwhelming.
 Rest assured, you’re not alone and plenty of other intended parents have traveled this journey before you.
 This post provides some information to set you on your way to finding a surrogate within Australia.
+This post explains the steps from beginning to end of surrogacy within Australia.

 Before you go looking for a surrogate, you need to know if you meet the criteria for surrogacy in Australia.
 This is crucial – you cannot pursue surrogacy unless you have been advised by a medical professional that this is an option for you.
 Infertility whilst challenging, is not of itself grounds for surrogacy.
 If you or your partner have a uterus, you must have medical clearance to take the next step.
 There are lots of reasons why people pursue surrogacy – generally speaking, an incapacity to conceive or carry a baby to term will qualify – whether it’s chronic illness, incompatible medication, or recurrent pregnancy loss.
 Only a medical professional can make that assessment.
 If you are a same-sex male couple, you will qualify of course, except in Western Australia where gay men cannot currently access surrogacy – this is likely to change in the next year or two.